pkolchanov/CustomizingPython/tail.md

 ## Flowgraph optimization

 According to the
-[CPython devguide](https://devguide.python.org/internals/compiler/#control-flow-graphs)  control flow graph is an intermediate result of python source code compilation.
-CFGs are usually one step away from final code output, and are perfect place to perfom a code optimization.
+[CPython devguide](https://devguide.python.org/internals/compiler/#control-flow-graphs) a control flow graph is an intermediate result of python source code compilation.
+CFGs are usually one step away from final code output, and are a perfect place to perfom a code optimization.

-Look to the to the `Python/flowgraph.c/_PyCfg_OptimizeCodeUnit`.
-The function updates code graph: removes unused condsts, insterts super instructions, etc.
+Look at the `Python/flowgraph.c/_PyCfg_OptimizeCodeUnit`.
+The function updates code graph: removes unused consts, inserts super instructions, etc.

 ```c
 int